 - You have absolutely no control over your server.
 There is nothing you can do about it if it is slow or goes down, apart from loudly banging your fists on the door of the hosting support’s offices.
 So, with shared hosting, it is always about choosing your provider wisely.

-How It Is Different from Other Hosting Options
+2. How It Is Different from Other Web Hosting Options

-VPS (Virtual Private Server): this is still a “shared” environment, but the resources are divided in advance and each neighbour has their own predefined limit.
+(Virtual Private Server): this is still a “shared” environment, but the resources are divided in advance and each neighbor has their own predefined limit.

-Dedicated: here you have complete access to all the resources available on this given server (because you have no neighbours).
+Here you have complete access to all the resources available on this given server (because you have no neighbors).

 Why Don’t All Providers Offer It?